ogobrecht/ogobrecht.github.io.sources/static/slides/2019-03-11-schnellstart-versionskontrolle-oracle-apex-projekte/slides.md

   FUNCTION backapp RETURN BLOB IS
   BEGIN
     RETURN plex.to_zip(plex.backapp(
       p_app_id               => 100,  -- If null, we simply skip the APEX app export.
-      p_include_object_ddl => true,  -- If true, include DDL of current user/schema and all its objects. p_include_data       => false, -- If true, include CSV data of each table. p_include_templates  => true,  -- If true, include templates for README.md, export and install scripts.
+      p_include_object_ddl   => true, -- If true, include DDL of current user/schema and all its objects. p_include_templates    => true, -- If true, include templates for README.md, export and install scripts. p_include_runtime_log  => true, -- If true, generate file plex_backapp_log.md with runtime statistics. p_include_data         => true, -- If true, include CSV data of each table. p_data_table_name_like => 'DEMO_PRODUCT_INFO,DEMO_STATES' -- A comma separated list of like expressions to filter the tables - example: 'EMP%,DEPT%' will be translated to: where ... and (table_name like 'EMP%' escape '\' or table_name like 'DEPT%' escape '\').
     ));
   END backapp;